The 30 most valuable Japanese cars in history

 Our recent feature article "The spectacular rise of the new car charity auction", explains the forces at play in the charity auction market, and how cars that sell for $X on the showroom floor, can sell for 10X at a charity auction, and the recently recognized monetizable lure of having the very first of a species of car (that is, Vin #001).
 The top 40 cars sold for charity list is truly a site to behold.

-Just the same, the most expensive Japanese production car ever sold at auction was designed and built in America, indicating that globalization is also beginning to blur the lines of marque nationality.
+Just the same, several of most expensive Japanese production cars ever sold at auction were designed and built in America, indicating that globalization is also beginning to blur the lines of marque nationality.

 Lexus LFA: Japan's most significant supercar

-Only 500 Lexus LFA supercars were built, and only 50 of them were blessed with the Nurburgring package and a $465,000 price tag when they sold in 2012.
-Thanks to one of them setting a Nürburgring Nordschleife production lap record of 7:14.64 in 2011 (an unofficial record for a production car on non-competition tires), LFA Nurburgring models are now selling for a lot of money - one sold for $825,000 in January (2018), and another for $770,000 in April.
+Only 500 Lexus LFA supercars were built, and only 50 of them were blessed with the Nürburgring performance package and a $465,000 price tag when they sold in 2012.
+Thanks to one of them setting a Nürburgring Nordschleife production lap record of 7:14.64 in 2011 (an unofficial record for a production car on non-competition tires), LFA Nürburgring models are now selling for a lot of money and threaten to sell for a lot more in the future.
+In 2018, two sold for $825,000 and $770,000 respectively, and in 2019 three sold ($885,000, $912,500 and $918,500).
+You don't need to be a Rhodes Scholar to join those dots!

 Gooding & Co | Amelia Island, 2015